Table of Contents

 Are you a long-time hiker?
 Or are you new to it?
 Or you may simply be curious about GPS in general?
 Then, hop in!
-Here, we will review the best hiking GPS of 2020!
+Here, we will review the best hiking GPS!

 Having zero grey area on where you exactly are is no question when you’re hiking.
 A handheld GPS should be a need rather than a want primarily for safety purposes.

 There is a handful of hiking GPS in the market, and just like with anything else, you just have to find what suits you best.
 May this article take you an inch closer to your dream GPS!

 Garmin eTrex 30x